Harper College will be closed Tuesday, November 5 in observance of Election Day.

 Every penny you can earn in scholarships, grants, or other financial aid will help you accomplish your educational goals, but there are many misconceptions out there about financial aid that prevent students from getting the financial assistance they are eligible for.
-Brenda Escutia, manager of scholarships and special projects at Harper College, breaks down 8 common myths about financial aid and sets the record straight about how students of all kinds can benefit from them.
+Brenda Escutia, manager of scholarships and special projects at the Harper College Educational Foundation, breaks down 8 common myths about financial aid and sets the record straight about how students of all kinds can benefit from it.

 Myth: If you don’t qualify for grants through FAFSA, you can’t get scholarships.